-WASHINGTON, D.C. – Senator Marsha Blackburn (R-Tenn.) gave a floor speech for Military Appreciation Month.
+WASHINGTON, D.C. – Senator Marsha Blackburn (R-Tenn.) delivered floor remarks regarding Military Appreciation Month.

 To watch Senator Blackburn’s speech, click below or here.